CENG501-Projects/CENG501-Spring2022/Project_Sahin/Readme.md

 ## 1.1.
 Paper summary

 Networks that generally construct 3D objects from images cannot produce high-quality objects due to noisy backgrounds and occlusions.
 The network used in this paper, called Mem3D, has made progress in this field thanks to its architecture and rendered (R2N2) dataset.
-Mem3D, like other networks, makes images more compact with the help of shape encoder.
+Mem3D, like other networks, makes images more compact with the help of image encoder.
 Shape decoder is used in the creation of 3D objects.
 Thanks to its memory network, Mem3D extracts shape priors and uses these priors in the construction of the object.
 This memory network provides a great advantage in constructing the object, especially in images with excessive occlusion.
 Mem3D is trained with the R2N2 dataset.
 This dataset contains only rendered images.
 This trained model has also been tested with the Pix3D dataset containing real images.

 # 2. The method and my interpretation